psharma04/academic-kickstart/content/post/chemistry-introduction-to-quantitative-chemistry.md

 ## Conservation of Mass
 - Chemical reactions ALWAYS obey the Law of Conservation of Mass:
 > Matter cannot be created or destroyed, it can only be changed from one form to another.
+{{% alert warning %}}
-- Module 1 included a section on Nuclear Reactions, where atoms changed into different elements
-  - This NEVER occurs in a chemical reaction!!!
+Module 1 included a section on Nuclear Reactions, where atoms changed into different elements.
+This NEVER occurs in a chemical reaction!!!
+{{% /alert %}}
 ## The Mole Concept
 - Chemical formulae simply state the ratio between reactants and products
 - For example, \\(2HCl + Mg\rightarrow H_2 +MgCl_2\\) simply means that for every 2 molecules of $HCl$, there is 1 atom of Magnesium, which produces 1 molecule of Hydrogen gas and 1 molecule of $MgCl_2$ (Magnesium Chloride)